 Hair loss is often associated with hormonal changes, so hair loss during menopause makes sense.
 When your female hormones start declining, your male hormones – Dihydrotestosterone (DHT) made from testosterone – increases disproportionately.
 DHT is infamously known as a hair follicle assassin, so its role in menopausal hair loss isn’t that surprising.
 An increase in DHT is also why some women might experience fuzzy facial hair growth during menopause.
 The hair growth and hair loss effects of menopause depend on how sensitive you are to male hormones to begin with.

-You still have so much life to live and you want to live it with healthy hair, so what to do?
+You still have so much life to live and you want to live it with healthy hair.
+Does hair grow back after menopause?

 Replacement hormones (estrogen and progesterone) that some women take during menopause might help.
 They aren’t necessarily hair regrowth treatments, but they can alleviate many menopausal symptoms.
 Taking hormones has its pros and cons, and the decision should be made taking your medical history into account.
 Be sure to discuss this thoroughly with your doctor.
 If it is recommended that you increase your DHT levels, think twice because it can actually cause increased hair loss.

 One of the most effective hair regrowth treatments is low-level laser therapy, and it applies to menopausal hair loss too.
 It’s a natural solution that won’t cause any side effects like oral medications and you can expect a pretty high hair count increase (up to 30%) after just a few months of home hair laser treatments.
 Just make sure to use a high-quality device that’s recommended by physicians, like the Theradome PRO LH80, a cordless, wearable and hands-free device that is recommended by doctors but used at home.
 Find out more about Theradome.